dmyers/fuel-authorizenet/README.md

 ## Installation

+Simply add the following to your composer.json require block:

+	'authorizenet/authorizenet'

 ### Git Submodule

 If you are installing this as a submodule (recommended) in your git repo root, run this command: